Bob Willis: 1980, Australia and the West Indies

 The winter of 1979/80 and the followed summer saw difficult tours for Willis: the Benson and Hedges World Series Cup and a Test tour in Australia followed by a home series against the West Indies.
 Willis partook in all seven of England's matches for the World Series Cup, however he struggled with six wickets at 41.00.
 England did secure the highest number of points however they were beaten in both finals by the West Indies.
 In the midst of these matches, England and Australia played three Test matches in which Willis took only 3 wickets at 74.66, going wicketless in third Test.
 In the county front, however, his position at Warwickshire was reaffirmed as he was appointed county captain.

 Two ODI matches back in England commenced the West Indies tour, with Willis being included only in the team for the second match, here he took two wickets and two catches in a three-wicket England victory.
 Wills then faced the West Indies Test team across four matches, the first on 5 June.
 He took four wickets for 82 runs in the first innings, and five in the second – passing 650 first-class wickets in the process though the Man of the Match award was given to Andy Roberts' 5/72 and 3/57, the West Indies winning by two wickets.
 The second Test was a draw, though Willis collected three wickets.
 He only managed 1/99 in the third match, however, and equalled his Test best score of 24 with the bat in the fourth Test at the Oval, passing 500 Test runs in the process, and helping to save a test match which had appeared lost by sharing in an unbroken last-wicket partnership of 117 with Peter Willey.
 The West Indies nonetheless secured a 1:0 series victory.
 Willis had marked his improved form with 14 wickets at 29.07, and had fared better in the County Championship that year, taking 27 wickets at 31.70.
-He had also taken 23 one day wickets that season at 25.95, and had the satisfaction in his first season as captain of leading his county to victory in the John Player League, only a year after they had finished at the foot of the table in the same tournament.
+In that season he had also taken 23 one-day wickets at 25.95, and had the satisfaction in his first season as captain of leading his county to victory in the John Player League, only a year after they had finished at the foot of the table in the same tournament.